mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Temperature Table Heat Effect Cold Effect 50º (very hot desert) 1D/hour -25º (Arctic) 1D/hour 200º (~Mercury) 1D/round -50º (~Mars) 2D/hour 500º (~Venus) 2D/round -200º (~Pluto) 1D/round Burning Torch 1D/round Industrial Freezer 1D/round Welding Torch 2D/round Liquid Nitrogen 2D/round Inferno 3D/round — —

 Medical Care: A Traveller who has only one or two damaged characteristics after first aid has been applied, or who has had one of their three physical characteristics restored to normal through surgery, can benefit from medical care.
-Medical care restores 3+ the Traveller’s END DM + the doctor’s Medic skill in characteristic points per day, divided evenly among all damaged characteristics.
+Medical care restores 3+ the Traveller's END DM + the doctor's Medic skill in characteristic points per day, divided evenly among all damaged characteristics.
 Medical care requires a hospital or sickbay and for the Traveller to undergo full bed rest.

 In high technology hospitals, standard procedure in most cases is to use the Slow Drug (see page 115) to hasten healing.

 For example, Morn is mauled by an alien predator while exploring a strange moon.
 He is able to drive _the predator off with his pistol, wounding it.
 Morn has suffered damage to all three of his characteristics – he_ has lost 10 END, 5 DEX and 3 STR.
-Kathya applies _first aid, bringing Morn’s STR back up to its maximum_ level.
-With only two characteristics now wounded, _Morn qualifies for medical care and, once in their ship’s_ sickbay, is quickly restored to health.
+Kathya applies _first aid, bringing Morn's STR back up to its maximum_ level.
+With only two characteristics now wounded, _Morn qualifies for medical care and, once in their ship's_ sickbay, is quickly restored to health.

 **Augmentation and Medical Care:** Cybernetic or genetic augments can interfere with medical treatment.
 All medical care or surgery Medic checks treating a Traveller suffer a negative DM equal to the difference in Tech Level between the medical facility and the highest relevant implant.
-For example, a Traveller with TL13 Enhanced Vision being treated in a TL10 hospital would inflict DM-3 to the surgeon’s Medic checks.
+For example, a Traveller with TL13 Enhanced Vision being treated in a TL10 hospital would inflict DM-3 to the surgeon's Medic checks.

 Mental Characteristics: Other than PSI, characters may also suffer damage to their INT or EDU (the latter reflecting loss of memory).
 Unless otherwise specified, each mental characteristic heals at a rate of one point each per day.